Then and Now

 1951 -The Brothers of Christian Instruction established La Mennais College in Alfred, Maine, with the purpose of instructing young men to become brothers and teachers.
 Brother Thomas Farrell is appointed the new president of the college.

-1957 -Brother Francoeur, who was the academic dean of La Mennais College to Monsignor William Hughes, principal of Cardinal Mooney High School in Youngstown, commented at a summer course at Notre Dame that the Brothers were looking for a new location for La Mennais.
+1957 -Brother Francoeur, who was the academic dean of La Mennais College remarks to Monsignor William Hughes, principal of Cardinal Mooney High School in Youngstown, at a summer course at Notre Dame that the Brothers were looking for a new location for La Mennais.
 Hughes mentioned the Youngstown Diocese as a possible location.

-1958 - The Brothers of Christian Instruction obtained from His Excellency, the Most Reverend Emmet Walsh, Bishop of Youngstown, permission to open a liberal arts college for men in the Canton area, and is affiliated with Catholic University of America.
+1958 - The Brothers of Christian Instruction obtained from His Excellency, the Most Reverend Emmet Walsh, Bishop of Youngstown, permission to open a liberal arts college for men in the Canton area, affiliated with Catholic University of America.
 Walsh invited the Brothers to settle in the Youngstown Diocese.
 When the Brothers found that the name they had chosen for their new college, Canton College, was already in use, they decided to name their new college for the man who gave them assistance in settling in this community.
-The bishop gave the brothers a gift of $350,000 toward the construction of the new college.
+The bishop gave the brothers a gift of $304,000 toward the construction of the new college.

 November 17, 1960 -The Brothers open their new college in North Canton, Ohio.
 La Mennais College in Alfred, Maine, became Walsh College in North Canton, Ohio.
 Sixty-seven gentlemen were admitted to the school.